El Salvador Birding Tours Wildlife Adventure

 Special offer: Included with your trip (one per room) is a copy of either “Birds of Central America: Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama” (Princeton Field Guides 2018) by Andrew Vallely and Dale Dyer.
 This book is great, buy large and heavy.
 Or you can choose, “Birds of Mexico and Central America” (Princeton Field Guides 2006) by Ber Van Perlo.
 This book is small and travels well.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of El Salvador.

 Map of the travel route here: El Salvador Map (opens a new page)

 If you would like to see recent photos click here: Newsletter Archives (opens a new page)

 More photos can be found here: Photo Gallery (opens new page)

 Arrival at the El Salvador International Airport Oscar Arnulfo Romero (SAL).
 You will be met at the airport and shuttled to the place of lodging along the Pacific Coast, which is about a 30-minute drive to the Hotel Rancho Estero y Mar.
 Activities for the day depend on the time of your arrival.
 We will be staying 2 nights on the Pacific Coast at Playa El Pimental.

 Days 2: Rancho Estero y Mar

 Hotel Rancho Estero y Mar is beautifully located on the Pacific coast, on the beach, but also at the edge of a wonderful estuary.
-This area is great for birding, exploring, swimming, kayaking the river and relaxing.
+This area is great for birding, exploring, swimming in the ocean, kayaking the river and relaxing.
+The hotel has four swimming pools and numerous hammocks for relaxing.
 There will be boat tours, birding walks and night time exploring.